programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 {% include figure.html caption="Edit cells > Transform" filename="refine-innerhtml.png" %}

 <div class="alert alert-warning">
-In the expression above `select` returns an array of `p` elements even though there is only one in each cell.
+In the expression above <code>select</code> returns an array of <code>p</code> elements even though there is only one in each cell.
-Attempting to pass an array to `innerHtml()` will raise an error.
+Attempting to pass an array to <code>innerHtml()</code> will raise an error.
-Thus, an index number is necessary to select the first (and only) item in the array to pass the correct object type to `innerHtml()`.
+Thus, an index number is necessary to select the first (and only) item in the array to pass the correct object type to <code>innerHtml()</code>.
-Keep data object types in mind when debugging GREL expressions!
+<br>Keep data object types in mind when debugging GREL expressions!
 </div>

 ## Unescape